 Sovereign defaults have often led to restructuring transactions.
 Two proposals for how to deal with problems associated with sovereign defaults surfaced.
-One set of proposals focused on developing formal procedures for states' financial problems which would be analogous to domestic insolvency regimes; the other focused on developing contractual provisions which financial institutions can include in contracts with sovereigns.
-This situation illustrates a more general phenomenon: some people prefer regulatory solutions to problems, others prefer negotiated solutions.
+One set of proposals focused on developing formal procedures for states' financial problems which would be analogous to domestic insolvency regimes (a Sovereign Debt Restructuring Mechanism or SDRM); the other focused on developing contractual provisions which financial institutions can include in contracts with sovereigns (collective action clauses (CACs)).
+Although there is academic writing which critiques the emphasis on CACs as a solution to problems of sovereign debt, ocnsidering the SDRM/CAC debate illustrates a more general phenomenon.
+Some people prefer regulatory solutions to problems, others prefer negotiated solutions.
 Read the descriptions of both sets of proposals and decide whether you think that formal solutions or market solutions are likely to be more effective.
 Are there other reasons than effectiveness for preferring one type of solution over another?